anirudh2019/Webpage-Downloader-Server-using-Go/README.md

 * The server is designed to accept only POST requests to the `/pagesource` endpoint only.
 * The server is running on localhost at port 8080
 * The URL in the request payload is a valid URL
-* The retry limit in the request payload is a positive integer
 * The server has permission to create and modify files in the current working directory